-One of the first U.S. universities to offer a master’s degree in sports coaching, UNC is a national leader in the field.
-We helped establish the model for sports coaching master’s degree programs, integrating online coursework with real-world experience, professional coaching standards and action research.
-Learn from nationally recognized experts in sports coaching, gaining an exceptional graduate education that can greatly expand your career opportunities.
+One of the first U.S. universities to offer a master’s degree in sport coaching, UNC is a national leader in the field.
+We helped establish the model for sport coaching master’s degree programs, integrating online coursework with real-world experience, professional coaching standards and action research.
+Learn from nationally recognized experts in sport coaching, gaining an exceptional graduate education that can greatly expand your career opportunities.

-Designed for working adults who already hold a full-time or part-time coaching position, our online M.A. in sports coaching covers all aspects of the profession.
-Build advanced expertise in communication, motivation, psychology, training, safety, ethics and law, and benefit from focused guidance and specific techniques that make you a more effective teacher, mentor and advocate for athletes.
+Designed for working adults who already hold a full-time or part-time coaching position, our online M.A. in sport coaching covers all aspects of the profession.
+Build advanced expertise in communication, motivation, psychology, training, safety, ethics and law, benefitting from focused guidance and specific techniques that make you a more effective teacher, mentor and advocate for athletes.

 Time to Completion:

-UNC offers one of the few sports coaching master’s degree programs in the country.
+UNC offers one of the few sport coaching master’s degree programs in the country.
 You’ll earn 30 credits, capping the degree with an independent action research project of your own design.
-Program strengths include nationally renowned faculty, international perspective, an emphasis on research and metrics and a focus on applied expertise that can use immediately in your current work.
-The master’s degree in sports coaching incorporates professional standards set forth by the National Association of Sport and Physical Education (NASPE).
+Program strengths include nationally renowned faculty, international perspective, an emphasis on research and metrics and a focus on applied expertise that you can use immediately in your current work.
+The master’s degree in sport coaching incorporates professional standards set forth by the National Association of Sport and Physical Education (NASPE).

 Take the next step!
 Explore courses, contact information and admission requirements.

-Consider UNC’s M.A. in Sports Coaching if you:
+Consider UNC’s M.A. in Sport Coaching if you: